atan009/vimrc/README.md

 Plugin:
 -------
 Even with vim and .vimrc, there are some features that users would wish vim could do.
-Simple tasks like commenting a paragraph or jumping between folders within a file are somthing that many programmers would love to have.
+Simple tasks like commenting a paragraph or jumping between folders within a file are something that many programmers would love to be able to do.
 As a result, a lot of programmers started to write their own vim script file and enable these features.
 The vim script file that they write are called Plugin.Using plugins not only makes it easier and faster to code in vim, but it also personalizes the text editor for the programmer.

 In this pre-configured vim package, there are nine plugins that are popular amonog the vim-lovers: